cogtoolslab/compositional-abstractions/behavioral_experiments/README.md

 In the demo, all of the jQuery & rendering for the user interface is handled in a UI module called `drawing.js`.
 Because we use `webpack` to bundle up client-side code, however, you can organize it into modules however you want.

+# Project Overview

+The goal of this study is to examine the language people use to instruct others in a collaborative assembly task, and how this language evolves over time as they continue making the same things with the same collaborator.
+We are particularly interested in the ability to gradually abstract from exhaustive, fine-grained procedures to more concise, structured representations.

+Participants will be paired in an online environment to perform a collaborative physical assembly task, in which one participant will act as the Architect and the other as the Builder.
+On each trial, the Architect will view two block towers and issue instructions to the Builder, who is able to place blocks, but unable to see the target structure.
+The trial ends when all blocks have been placed, and feedback is given on the accuracy of the construction.
+Importantly, each tower is built multiple times to test how the Architect’s utterances and the Builder’s behavior change as they accumulate shared history.

+## Stimuli

+All towers will be constructed from two primitive blocks: a 2x1 (horizontal) domino, and a 1 x 2 (vertical) domino.
+Specifically, we use three particular towers consisting of four dominoes each: (1) an arch; (2) a tower resembling the letter “C,” and (3) one resembling the letter “L.” On each trial, we will show the Architect a pair of these towers in an 8x12 grid environment, placing one on the left side of the environment, and one on the right side.